mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 ## Privacy

-In the central authority paradigm, there is no privacy.
-That is, the PQUIC server can set arbitrary plugins to the PQUIC client of any user as long as they provide a valid signature to them.
+In the central authority paradigm, the PQUIC server can set arbitrary plugins to the PQUIC client of any user as long as they provide a valid signature to them, including potential trackers.

 In the Plugin Transparency model, privacy may be achieved under careful treatment.
 One solution is to remove the list of supported plugins from the